 - Tendency to misplace personal items

-- Hyperactivity, such as moving around or fidgeting constantly or talking too much
+- Hyperactivity, such as moving around, fidgeting constantly, or talking too much

 It is understandable for parents to feel overwhelmed or even frustrated about their child’s ADHD symptoms.
 However, this is precisely why getting a diagnosis as soon as possible is so vital.
-Children are well aware of it when their parents are upset with them, and are likely to feel guilty and angry at themselves for causing that upset, which could lead to further behavioural issues.
+Children can sense when their parents are upset with them.
+This can lead to them feeling guilty or angry at themselves.
+This in turn can manifest into further behavioural issues.

-The doctor can also identify if any other conditions or circumstances could be responsible for the symptoms.
-These include:
+Your child’s paediatrician can also identify if any other conditions or circumstances could be responsible for the symptoms.
+These could include: